Protests break out following Trump's Jerusalem decision

 "Welcome to Jerusalem, the capital of Israel, if you weren't aware of it.
 We have been aware of this for 3,000 years," he said at the event.

-Key US' allies, including the UK and Australia, made clear they did not plan to follow Trump's lead on the issue.
+But key US allies, including the UK and Australia, made clear they did not plan to follow Trump's lead on the issue.

+Outside the US embassy in the Jordanian capital, Amman, around 200 people gathered to protest the US policy on Jerusalem.
+One woman held a poster of Trump with a snake for a tongue and a message reading: "America is the plague and the plague is America."

 Leaders of Muslim-majority nations were quick to lambast Trump's remarks.